-- Counseling: Sunday and Tuesday from 10:00 a.m. to 12:00 noon and 1:00 p.m. to 5:00 p.m., Monday and Wednesday from 9:00 a.m. to 4:00 p.m.
-A counselor is also available by appointment in the evening, including workshops scheduled in the evening hours. - Student Activities hours: Coordinator available on weekdays from 9:00 a.m. to 6:00 p.m., and is also available by appointment in the evening.
-The majority of student activities and club meetings take place during evening hours. - Athletics hours: Weekdays from 9:00 a.m. to 6:00 p.m.
-The Athletics Director is also available by appointment in the evening.
+- Counseling: Sunday through Thursday from 11:00 a.m. to 4:00 p.m. - Student Activities hours: Coordinators are available on weekdays from 8:00 a.m. to 5:00 p.m.
+The majority of student activities and club meetings take place during evening and weekend hours. - Athletics hours: Weekdays from 8:00 a.m. to 5:00 p.m.
 The majority of games and practices take place during evening hours.